manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 ### Custom `render()` methods

 Another way to increase the readability during complex **conditional rendering** is to move parts from the regular `render()` method to separate `renderXY()` methods.
-The regular `render()` method still forms the core of the component and decides which oarts of the user interface to show to the use.
-Thus, this method should not become overly complex or contain an unnecessary amount of logic.
+The regular `render()` method still forms the core of the component and decides which parts of the user interface to show to the user.
+Thus, this method should not become overly complex or contain any unnecessary logic.

 It is not uncommon to move parts of long and complex `render()` methods into much smaller, more digestible chunks and implement these as custom class methods.
 If proper naming is used, this technique usually aids readability and understanding.
 Often these custom `render()` blocks are combined with `if` blocks: